UniTime/unitime-doc/reservations.md

 * **Current Enrollment**
 	* Number of currently enrolled students that match the reservation

+* **Stat Date**
+	* Date upon which the reservation will become active (optional)
+	*  If there is no start date, the reservation is active until it expires

 * **Expiration Date**
 	* Date upon which the reservation expires, i.e., the reserved spaces are made available for other students